f5devcentral/bigip_automation_examples/README.md

 5. Update your `ENV` variables in `/data/testbed-data.json` file in your use case folder <br />

-6. Make sure your self hosted runner is installed and added to this repo <br />
+6. Install self hosted runner and add it to this repo <br />

 7. Make sure `awscli`, `kubectl`, `ansible-playbook`, `pytest`, `git` and other required tools are installed in this private custom runner.
 Refer `requirements.txt` file for more details <br />